jobial-io/scase/README.md

 * Be able to access the service from anywhere in a type safe way

-* Decouple the business logic from frameworks like Akka
+* Decouple the business logic from frameworks like Akka or AWS Lambda

-* Be able to write an immutable, idiomatic Scala model for the service API, completely decoupled from the underlying implementation
+* Be able to write immutable, idiomatic Scala code for the service logic, completely decoupled from the underlying implementation

 * Use concurrency seamlessly and safely

-* Still be able to access some common features of messaging and serverless runtimes if needed (e.g. message attributes).
+* Still be able to access common features of messaging and serverless runtimes if needed (e.g. message attributes).

 **Scase** gives you exactly that, with the additional benefit of: